[5 MIN READ]

 - Flu: check with your primary care provider to verify availability or visit your local pharmacy to get vaccinated.

 - COVID-19: If you are eligible and able to get the vaccine, we encourage you to do so.
 Swedish is offering the COVID-19 vaccine to patients at three locations.
-You can also visit the clinic at the Amazon Meeting Center in downtown Seattle or call the Washington State Department of Health at 800-525-0127 to find a vaccination site near you.
+The City of Seattle is offering vaccinations at several sites.
+You can also call the Washington State Department of Health at 800-525-0127.

 Where can I get tested for COVID-19?